utsuboco/gltf_curve_exporter/README.md

-# glTF Curve Exporter and Loader
+# glTF Curve Exporter and Threejs Loader

 This project provides a set of tools for exporting and importing curve data in glTF files, specifically designed for use with Blender and Three.js.
 It consists of two main components: